oliverstickel/oliverstickel.github.io/index.md

 `2013-today`
 **Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards to being a founder and the world of fundraising.
 My old team is still running and growing the Lab and it has become local infrastructure.
-*Calls for student projects, donations, other sources, about 100.000€ in money and more in hardware donations during the first three years (later, funding strategies changed when the project became official university infrastructure).
+*Calls for student projects, donations, other sources, about 100.000€ in money and more in hardware donations during the first three years.
+Later, funding strategies changed when the project became official university infrastructure.
 The spaces for the lab were and are co-sponsored by private-public partnerships.*

 `2012-2015`
 **CUBES** was a research project on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher, then (interim) project manager for the [project reporting and closing](https://www.tib.eu/de/suchen?tx_tibsearch_search%5Baction%5D=download&tx_tibsearch_search%5Bcontroller%5D=Download&tx_tibsearch_search%5Bdocid%5D=TIBKAT%3A872262936&cHash=7d56fa41baf92a721f58064874672f4a#download-mark).